JDASoftwareGroup/jdatech.github.io/_posts/2023-09-13-text-embedding-and-cosine-similarity.markdown

 - "The automobile drove fast."
 Is particularly high among the other sentences in "Unrelated Concepts" and is closer to the "Opposites/Negatives".
 This may be because the word fast implies movement which is also, represented in the original sentence.
 - "Quickly ran the cat." looks like it could be in the "Conceptually Close" or the "Almost Identical" categories.
 It is not clear why the cosine similarity is marginally smaller than most other "Almost Identical" sentences, but the difference is small.

-This was a small experiment, but did highlight the potential of using cosine similarity of embedding vectors in language processing tasks.
+This was a small experiment but did highlight the potential of using cosine similarity of embedding vectors in language processing tasks.
 There does appear to be room for improvement through natural language processing techniques, such as lowercasing.
 However, blindly lowercasing may also negatively impact documents that are rich in acronyms, where capitalization carries meaning.
-So a more deliberate technique may be needed.
+As a result, a more deliberate technique may be needed.

-Overall, we can conclude that
+Overall, we can conclude that:
 - The similar performance of simple averaging versus a visual categorization shows embeddings numerically capture intuitive human judgments of similarity.
 - Synonyms and minor variations like changes in punctuation did not drastically alter the embeddings.
 This suggests embeddings derive meaning from overall context rather than exact word choice.
 - The small gap between "Almost Identical" and "Conceptually Close" categories shows there's some subjectivity in assessing similarity.
 The embeddings reflect nuanced gradients of meaning.